Nexmo/station/README.md

 $ rake repos:pull nexmo-community/nexmo-ruby-quickstart master
 ```

+### Pre-Commit hooks

+This repository uses Yelp's [Pre-Commit framework](http://pre-commit.com/) for managing shared pre-commit hooks.

+These include checks to ensure syntactic validity of XML, JSON and YAML files, as well as unfinished merge conflicts and case conflicts in filenames.

+This is optional.
+See the pre-commit website for installation instructions.

 ## Troubleshooting

 #### I'm getting an error `A server is already running.
 Check /myapp/tmp/pids/server.pid.` when I run `docker-compose up`.